Powerhouse Tips for Your Next Sales Presentation

 Authors understand they only have a finite amount of time to engage a reader.
 If they don’t capture the reader’s attention within the first few pages, the reader will likely put the book down.
 The art of making an effective, engaging sales presentation is comparable to the author/reader scenario: it’s all about making that crucial first connection.

-Prospects tend to determine within the first 10 minutes of your sales presentation whether or not they want to work with you.
+Prospects determine within the first 10 minutes of your sales presentation whether they want to work with you.
 This means you have a limited amount of time to engage them.
 Effective sales presentations, presentations that convert prospects into clients, rely heavily on how well your opening impression is received.

 We’ve put together a list of powerful sales techniques and strategies designed to show you how to make your next presentation your most effective yet.